Innovating for our fast-changing value chains.

 8:00 – 9:45am – Coach travel – Hamilton to Tauranga.

-On the coach there will be a debrief and critical reflection covering the previous day’s Fonterra dairy value chain.
+On the coach you could expect a debrief and critical reflection covering the previous day’s visits.

 10:00 – 12:00pm – Robotics Plus.

 12:15 – 12:45pm – Coach travel and lunch.